aaliyahali/IS477-FinalProject/ProjectPlan.md

 ---

 ## Project Goal
-To analyze drug-related deaths in Cook County to uncover spatial, demographic, and temporal trends.
-Specifically, our goal is to analyze how the distribution of different drug types (opioids, fentanyl, cocaine, heroin, etc.) varies across time and location.
+This project aims to analyze drug-related deaths in Cook County to uncover spatial and demographic trends over time using open-source public health data.
+Specifically, we seek to understand how the distribution of key drug categories (e.g., fentanyl, heroin, cocaine, prescription opioids) varies across time, demographic groups, and geographic areas.

-This project will use data modeling and visualization to highlight emerging overdose patterns and public health implications.
+Through data modeling, visualization, and integration of census tract–level demographics, our analysis will provide insight into socioeconomic-level factors associated with overdose risk and highlight emerging public health disparities across Cook County.
+This work is particularly important given the rising prevalence of synthetic opioids and polysubstance use in the region.
+By connecting the Cook County Medical Examiner’s data to demographic and socioeconomic indicators, we aim to build a picture of which communities face the highest burden and what social and/or structural factors may be driving these trends.
+Our goal is to produce interpretable, visually compelling results that could inform policymakers, public health officials, or community-based organizations seeking to develop more targeted overdose prevention strategies.
 ---

 ##  Research Questions